 Dr. Knight received his Ph.D. from the Department of Biochemistry at U.C.
 Riverside in 1981.
 He worked as an American Cancer Society post-doctoral fellow with Kevin McEntee at the U.C.L.A.
 School of Medicine from 1981-1985, and was awarded a Charles A. King Trust research fellowship for post-doctoral work with Bob Sauer in the Department of Biology at M.I.T. from 1985-1989.

-Associate Dean of Basic and Biomedical Sciences Division & Vice-Provost of Admissions
+Associate Dean of the GSBS Basic and Biomedical Sciences Division & UMMS Assistant Vice-Provost of Admissions

-Work in our laboratory is focused on understanding the catalysis and regulation of Rad51-mediated DNA repair in human cells.
-Research involves biochemical and cell biological studies of Rad51, as well as the contribution of various Rad51-interacting proteins to the overall mechanism of Rad51 function, e.g. Rad51C, Xrcc3, Brca2, etc. We are also engaged in biochemical and biophysical studies of the molecular design of proteins that participate in the catalysis of homologous genetic recombination and recombinational DNA repair.
+We are interested in understanding the catalysis and regulation of Rad51-mediated DNA repair in human cells.
+Our research involves biochemical and cell biological studies of Rad51, as well as the contribution of various Rad51-interacting proteins to the overall mechanism of Rad51 function, e.g. Rad51C, Xrcc3, Brca2, etc. We are also engaged in biochemical and biophysical studies of the molecular design of proteins that participate in the catalysis of homologous genetic recombination and recombinational DNA repair.
 Our research takes advantage of a number of experimental approaches in genetics,RNAi, cell biology, microscopy, molecular biology, protein chemistry/enzymology and biophysics aimed at providing a molecular and cellular description of the catalytic organization of the Rad51 protein and Rad51 protein complexes.

 Human Rad51 and related proteins